nuprl/tag-sound/gf-icfp-2018/talk/README.md

 so if the typed function were to extract an element of the pair it might see a mismatch ---- might, because it depends on what the context expects

-at any rate the main thing is the boundaries and the type constructor checks
+at any rate the main thing is the type constructor checks

 this completes the picture ... other first-order systems are nom and dart but these have stronger type soundness because they restrict the untyped code ...